jetbrains-academy/kotlin-onboarding-introduction/TheFirstDateWithProgramming/readUserInputTheory/task.md

 // The myValue variable stores the user's input
 ```

-It is connected to the null safety in Kotlin, we will consider it later, but if you are interested in this topic, you can read more in the [documentation](https://kotlinlang.org/docs/null-safety.html).
+This relates to null safety in Kotlin, which we will consider later.
+If you are interested in this topic, you can read more in the [documentation](https://kotlinlang.org/docs/null-safety.html).